Privacy Consent - Lending

 - search other public records.

-If you do not consent to this process, alternative forms of verifying your identity are available on request.
+If you do not consent to these processes, alternative forms of verifying your identity are available on request.

 If we are unable to verify your identity using the above methods, you will be provided with a notice to that effect.
 You may then be asked to provide further evidence of your identity.
 If we are unable to verify your identity to our satisfaction, we will not be able to admit you to membership or provide you with the services or products you seek.